Bruce Anderson (American football)

 Bruce Albert "Spider" Anderson (born January 18, 1944) is a businessman and former American football player.
 He was a defensive end in the National Football League (NFL) from 1966 to 1970 for the Washington Redskins, Los Angeles Rams, and New York Giants.
 A NAIA All-American in 1965, Anderson is a member of the Willamette University Athletic Hall of Fame.

 He was a co-owner and team president of the Seattle Sounders of the North American Soccer League in 1983.
 Anderson's business career included stints as a Wall Street stockbroker and as head of the Coquille Tribe's economic development organization, where he was charged and indicted for misuse of federal funds and improper disposal of asbestos.

-Early years
+Early life

 Bruce Anderson was born in Coos Bay, Oregon on January 18, 1944.
 He was one of a family of three children.

 He played high school football for Marshfield High School in Coos Bay, Oregon before playing college football at Willamette University, a private liberal arts college in Oregon where he was a four-year letterman as a member of the school's football team.
 During his senior season in 1965 he was named a team captain and won post-season honors as an NAIA All-American.